What do Speech-Language Pathologists do?

 - Language Difficulties:

 Language difficulties occur when a person has trouble understanding others (receptive language), or sharing thoughts, ideas, and feelings (expressive language).
-SLPs can use hippotherapy in treatment to facilitate the neural activity that is responsible for arousal and attention.
+SLPs can include a period of purposefully manipulated equine movement (hippotherapy) in treatment to facilitate the neural activity that is responsible for arousal and attention.
 This impacts joint attention, engagement, learning, word finding, and the speed of linguistic processing.
 While using equines in treatment, the SLP can use naturally occurring and planned communication opportunities to target receptive and expressive language abilities.
 The SLP can further increase language opportunities by overlaying toys, games and therapy tasks just as they would in any other clinical setting.
 When used as part of a larger total plan of care, the use of equines, equine movement and the equine environment can be an engaging, motivating and effective way to address a wide variety of language goals.
-As an added perk, practicing language in this highly meaningful way and the excitement of incorporating equines in treatment often results in clients speaking about therapy after they leave, which encourages continued practice long after the session has ended.
+As an added perk, practicing language in this highly meaningful way and the excitement of incorporating equines in treatment often results in clients speaking about therapy after they leave, which encourages continued practice long after the speech therapy session has ended.

 - Social Communication Difficulties: